cocos/cocos-docs/en/advanced-topics/java-reflection.md

 Now that it is possible to successfully called Java methods in JavaScript, is it possible to call JavaScript in Java?
 Of course!

-The engine contains class `CocosJavascriptJavaBridge`, which has a `evalString` method that can execute JavaScript, and is located in the `resources\3d\cocos2d-x-lite\cocos\platform\android\java\src\com\cocos\lib\CocosJavascriptJavaBridge.java` file in the engine directory.
-Please note that this time JavaScript code should be run in the gl` thread.
+The engine contains class `CocosJavascriptJavaBridge`, which has an  `evalString` method that can execute JavaScript, and is located in the `resources\3d\cocos2d-x-lite\cocos\platform\android\java\src\com\cocos\lib\CocosJavascriptJavaBridge.java` file in the engine directory.
+Please note that this time JavaScript code should be run in the `gl` thread.

-Generally speaking, the engine does not promise security in multi-threaded currently, avoid JavaScript code being called in other threads during development to avoid various memory errors.

-Consider an exmample of adding an OK button for the AlertDialog, and using `evalString` in its `OnClickListener`:
+Consider an example of adding an OK button for the AlertDialog, and using `evalString` in its `OnClickListener`:

 ```java
 alertDialog.setButton("OK", new DialogInterface.OnClickListener() {